Kaioru/Edelstein/README.md

     </packageSourceCredentials>
 </configuration>
 ```
-3. Remember to se your Github Username and Personal Access Token!
+3. Remember to set your Github Username and Personal Access Token!

 Check the [here](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-nuget-registry) for more on how to setup the NuGet registry.